linusjuni/gcl-processor/task0.md

 ## Hints
 - Open file `Calculator.fs` and complete function `evaluate`.
 - Use pattern matching to implement `evaluate` recursively.
-File `AST.fs` contains the definition of type `expr`, which you should follow to identify the cases neded in the pattern maching.
+- File `AST.fs` contains the definition of type `expr`, which you should follow to identify the cases neded in the pattern maching.
+- File `Grammar.fsy` describes the grammar of arithmetic expression and how expressions are built as values of type `expr`.
 - Sketch of a possible solution:

 ```